The Privacy, Data Protection and Cybersecurity Law Review: Turkey

-Furthermore, the data processing inventory shall be the basis for the notifications to be made to the Registry during registration, and Article 5 of the Communiqué on the obligation to inform states that the information provided during the fulfilment of the obligation to inform must be compliant with the information disclosed to the Registry.
+Furthermore, the data processing inventory shall be the basis for the notifications to be made to the Registry during registration, and Article 5 of the Communiqué on the Obligation to Inform states that the information provided during the fulfilment of the obligation to inform must be compliant with the information disclosed to the Registry.
 Therefore, the information within the inventory is fundamental for lawfully fulfilling the obligation to register with the registry and the obligation to inform the data subjects.

 iii Data security practices

-With regards to the security obligations, the DP law obliges data controllers to take 'all technical and organisational measures to ensure adequate level of data security'.
+With regard to the security obligations, the DP Law obliges data controllers to take 'all technical and organisational measures to ensure adequate level of data security'.
 Therefore, the type of data security measures to be taken by the data controllers are not determined by law.
 The Board has published a guidebook on data security to highlight certain measures that can be taken by the data controllers.
-The measures suggested by the Board include conducting data protection risk analyses, preparing internal data protection policies (incident response plans, data access policies etc.), signing NDAs with employees, using firewalls and conducting penetration tests.
+The measures suggested by the Board include conducting data protection risk analyses, preparing internal data protection policies (incident response plans, data access policies, etc.), signing NDAs with employees, using firewalls and conducting penetration tests.
 Measures included in the guidebook are not mandatory for each and every data controller.
 Data controllers must decide themselves which measures are adequate for their data processing operations.
 However, measures included in the guidebook are explanatory on the interpretation on what type of measures the Board expects data controllers to take to ensure 'adequate data security'.

 Discovery and disclosure

-According to Article 332 of the Turkish Criminal Procedure Law, criminal courts and prosecutors may request information, including those containing personal data, during criminal proceedings.
+According to Article 332 of the Turkish Criminal Procedure Law, criminal courts and prosecutors may request information, including that containing personal data, during criminal proceedings.
 Similarly, civil courts may request information that relates to the case at hand from the parties of the case or even third parties.
-The DP Law expressly states that provisions of the law shall not be applied when personal data is processed by judicial authorities with regards to investigation, prosecution, trial or execution procedures.
+The DP Law expressly states that provisions of the law shall not be applied when personal data is processed by judicial authorities with regard to investigation, prosecution, trial or execution procedures.

-Lastly, Turkey is a party to the Convention of 1 March 1954 on civil procedure and multiple bilateral treaties on legal assistance.
+Finally, Turkey is a party to the Convention of 1 March 1954 on civil procedure and multiple bilateral treaties on legal assistance.
 Therefore, data may be disclosed in response to lawful requests made by foreign governments complying with due process under the Convention.